jramaya/marketingmd/index.md

 strategies.
 Admittedly, offering an exceptional product at the right price, through the most accessible channels, promoted extensively and accurately, should work for any type of product.
 The goods/services classification provides the same useful insights provided by the consumer/industrial classification discussed earlier.

-7.5 PRODUCT PLANNING AND STRATEGY FORMULATION {#product-planning-and-strategy-formulation .calibre5}
+7.5 PRODUCT PLANNING AND STRATEGY FORMULATION

  The ultimate purpose of this chapter is to introduce the idea that products are planned and that a whole series of decisions go into this planning process from the moment the product idea is first conceptualized to the day it is finally deleted.
 The particular label placed on the company's plan for marketing its product is the *product* *strategy.* It is part of the marketing strategy and should harmonize with it.
 Like the marketing strategy, it contains three important elements: (1) the determination of product objectives, (2) the development of product plans that will help reach product objectives, and (3) the development of strategies appropriate for the introduction and management of products.